Experience 5 unforgettable days exploring Iceland’s South Coast at your own pace!

 This is the perfect self-drive Golden Circle and South Coast package itinerary for adventure-loving travelers in Iceland.
-You will receive a detailed itinerary, map, and a self-drive handbook.
-This self-drive tour is optimized for the best possible experience, visiting all the highlights on the South Coast.
+You will receive a detailed itinerary, a map, and a PDF handbook.
+This self-driving tour is optimized for the best experience, visiting all the highlights of the South Coast.

 Your itinerary has a duration of 5 days and 4 nights, giving you plenty of time to enjoy all the major attractions in South Iceland.
-A glacier hike in Skaftafell nature reserve is also included.
+A glacier hike is also included.

-After breakfast, your tour route will give you excellent views of the volcano, Eyjafjallajökull.
-The volcano’s glittering icecap is a reminder of the volcanic eruption of 2010, which halted air traffic across Europe.
-Of course, on a self-driving tour it is entirely up to you where you stop, but we’ll offer a few suggestions to help you make the most of your trip.
+After breakfast, your tour route provides excellent views of the volcano Eyjafjallajökull.
+Its glittering ice cap is a reminder of the 2010 eruption that disrupted air traffic across Europe.
+Of course, on a self-drive tour, it’s entirely up to you where you stop—but we’ll share a few suggestions to help you make the most of your trip.

-Seljalandsfoss waterfall and Skogafoss waterfall are great places to visit before you continue your journey to Solheimajokull glacier, Dyrholaey, the black sand beach at Reynisdrangar, and the charming village of Vik.
-Driving across the Sólheimasandur volcanic sandplains will give you your first glimpse of the lunar-like scenery Iceland is famous for.
-Other interesting places to visit are the Skógasafnið Museum and Gljúfrabúi, a picturesque waterfall with beautiful hiking areas.
+Driving across the Sólheimasandur volcanic sand plains gives you your first glimpse of the lunar-like scenery Iceland is known for.
+Other interesting places nearby include the Skógasafn Museum and Gljúfrabúi, a picturesque waterfall surrounded by scenic hiking paths.

 Today we explore even more of the South Coast!
 Your route continues with a visit to Kirkjugólf, the amazing basalt column floor which is situated just outside of Kirkjubæjarklaustur.
 The lovely Fossálar (waterfall), Dverghamrar, Lómagnúpur, and the old buildings at Núpsstaðir are all great stopping points.